deekayen/guardr-vagrant/README.md

 # guardr-vagrant
-An ansible playbook to setup Guardr in an Ubuntu Trusty 32-bit Vagrant VM.
+An ansible playbook to setup Guardr in an Ubuntu Xenial 64-bit Vagrant VM.

 https://www.drupal.org/project/guardr